Tillerino/scruse/README.md

 The jar of each test module is shaded with the `minimizeJar` flag for each test module to estimate the overhead of each backend.
 In many cases, this can be optimized further, but we provide this number as a baseline.

+If you have trouble picking a backend, here are some ideas:
+- Jackson Core if you do not want to worry about anything.
+- Fastjson2 if you want speed.
+- Nanojson if you want a small footprint.

 ### Jackson Core (streaming)

 `jackson-core` provides `JsonParser` and `JsonGenerator` for reading and writing JSON.